 Nonetheless, LGBTQ people are more likely than their heterosexual peers to have experienced homelessness before the age of 16.
 LGBTQ people are known to be more likely to experience homelessness caused by family conflict, violence, or rejection due to their sexual or gender identity than heterosexual people.
 Structural stigma within communities, schools and workplaces may exacerbate these negative experiences leading to higher rates of mental health problems, drug use and sexual risks.

-Dr Ruth McNair, a GP and Associate Professor at the University of Melbourne worked with a team of researchers to analyse data from two Australian surveys to further understand the risk and resilience factors associated with homelessness in LBG people in Australia.
+Dr Ruth McNair, a GP and Associate Professor at the University of Melbourne worked with a team of researchers including Dr Cal Andrews, Dr Sharon Parkinson and Associate Professor Deborah Dempsey to analyse data from two Australian surveys to further understand the risk and resilience factors associated with homelessness in LBG people in Australia.

 The data analysed were part of the General Social Survey (GSS) conducted by the Australian Bureau of Statistics and the Journeys Home study conducted by the Melbourne Institute of Applied Economics.
 The GSS study involved 17,401 people aged 15 or over and included questions on sexual identity and homelessness.
 The Journeys Home study involved 1,659 people with experience of, or who were at risk of, homelessness.
 Unfortunately, neither study included questions on gender identity, so the team could only analyse data relating to sexual identity.
 The data analysis team was supported by an advisory group which included LGBTQ people with personal experiences of homelessness.